engr101staff/engr101matlab/_sources/data_visualization/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

-As we saw, :code:`contour` is used to create contour plots, and :code:`contourf` is used to create *filled* contour plots.
+  :code:`contour` is used to create contour plots, and :code:`contourf` is used to create *filled* contour plots.

 -----------------------
 Exercise: Contour Plots